A complete guide to solar power for business

 All solar panels will generate direct current (DC) electricity.
 Because households and businesses use alternating current (AC), an inverter will be installed along with the system to easily convert DC electricity into AC and generate power for your business.

 Typically, each solar panel generates around 200 - 350W of energy in strong sunlight.
-And, although the UK is famed for its grey skies, the cells don’t need direct sunlight to work and can even generate power on cloudy days.
+And, although the UK is famed for its grey skies, the cells don’t need direct sunlight to work and can even generate power on cloudy days, making it a key part of our UK energy mix.

 Many businesses decide to invest in battery storage as a solution to help combat the loss of solar energy.
 Essentially, this means that your business has a place to store any excess solar energy that is generated by your system during the daytime — and is available for use when the sun has gone.